learn-co-curriculum/phase-0-wsl2-env-nodejs/README.md

 ## Install Node.js on Ubuntu

-For our JavaScript labs and lessons, we expect that students use Node.js on Ubuntu.
+For our JavaScript labs and lessons, you will need to use Node.js on Ubuntu.
 If Node Version Manager (NVM) has been successfully installed, you can quickly install Node.js with a couple of commands.

 ### Action Item